jsinger67/parol/book/src/ParGrammar.md

 %nt_type ScannerState = crate::parser::parol_grammar::ScannerConfig
 ```

-It is similar to the already available `%user_type` with what you could define an alias for a
+It is similar to `%user_type`, where you can define an alias for a user-defined type and then apply
-user defined type which in turn you could apply to single symbols on the right-hand side of
+it to individual symbols on the right-hand side of grammar productions. `%nt_type` cannot be used on
-grammar productions.
-The `%nt_type` can't be used on terminals but it makes the application to
-non-terminals much easier.
+terminals, but it makes applying mappings to non-terminals much easier.
 Here is the old version used in `parol` itself before (only partial)
 ```parol
 %user_type ScannerConfig = crate::parser::parol_grammar::ScannerConfig